State's deaths pass 31,000 residents with 136 increase; cases spike 7,179 after 1,700 day before

 AGE BREAKDOWN

 Five deaths are among youths 14 and under, including a 6-year-old from Hillsborough.
 The class hasn't changed since Sept.
-26. Four other juveniles are among the 39 deaths in the 15-24 class with no change in data through Monday's reports.
+26. Four other juveniles are among the 39 deaths in the 15-24 class with no change.
 The class was 33 on Sept.
 25.

 55 and older: Fatalities 94 percent, cases 28 percent.
 75 and older: Fatalities 62 percent, cases 7 percent.